Henry J. Aaron

 Henry Jacob Aaron (born 1936) is an American policy analyst and economist.
 He is the Bruce and Virginia MacLaury Senior Fellow in the Economic Studies Program at the Brookings Institution, where he has been employed since 1968.
 He served as director of the program from 1990 through 1996.

 Aaron was nominated to the Social Security Advisory Board (SSAB) by President Barack Obama, receiving confirmation to the post by the United States Senate in 2014.
-He served as Chairman of the Board of the SSAB.
+He served as chairman of the Board of the SSAB.
 He has been a proponent of a single-payer health care system, though he has questioned the feasibility of implementation in the United States.

+In 2010, Aaron was awarded the Daniel M. Holland Medal by the National Tax Association in recognition for lifetime achievement in taxation and public finance.

 Career

 Aaron graduated from the University of California, Los Angeles and received a Ph.D. in economics from Harvard University.
 From 1967 until 1989, in addition to his role at Brookings, Aaron taught at the University of Maryland.
 From 1977 to 1978, he was Assistant Secretary for Planning and Evaluation at the U.S. Department of Health, Education, and Welfare, and the next year, he chaired the Advisory Council on Social Security.
-From 1996-1997, Aaron was a Guggenheim Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+From 1996 to 1997, Aaron was a Guggenheim Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.

 Aaron received the 2007 Robert M. Ball Award for Outstanding Achievements in Social Insurance.

-On September 8, 2014 Aaron's nomination by President Barack Obama to be Chairman of the Social Security Advisory Board was confirmed by the Senate by a vote of 54-43.
+On September 8, 2014, Aaron's nomination by President Barack Obama to be Chairman of the Social Security Advisory Board was confirmed by the Senate by a vote of 54–43.

 Aaron concluded that rationing of healthcare was necessary.